 Getting Around the Festival

 Civic Plaza Drive: Explore a reality of made entirely of cardboard, paint, & glue, interact with a quilt of illuminated squares, reflect in a place where memories are collected, participate in the making of a techno sand painting, tune into hybridized analog and digital systems.
-Zone Two features: Dosshaus, Leah Beuchley, Lionel Cruet, Bert Benally, James Connolly
+Western Zone features: Dosshaus, Leah Beuchley, Lionel Cruet, Bert Benally, James Connolly

 Taos Plaza and west to Guadalupe Gym: Listen to the sound of plants, move with the animated projections, groove to your own silent beat, occupy with gorilla style demonstrations, encounter physical simulations of lacerated surfaces.
 The Central Zone features: Adrienne Adar, MySquare/Ramona Altschul, The Illuminator, Silent Disco, Joerg Staeger